 Some scandals were considerably less existential.
 Steeped in protocol, the court followed very strict rules of public behavior — despite what went on behind closed doors.
 During the War of Devolution in 1667, the queen rode out to meet her husband who had been away leading his army.
 Louis XIV’s mistress (one of many), Louise de la Vallière, joined the convoy despite being very pregnant and having been told to stay home.

 What’s worse, she dared race her carriage against the queen’s, passing it en route to meet her lover.
 Upon reaching the king, however, Louise found herself spurned for daring to arrive before the queen who had become sick from shock, vomiting on her ladies in waitings’ skirts.

-Another of Louis XIV’s rumored and scandalous affairs involved none other than his sister-in-law.
+Another of Louis XIV’s rumored women was the scandalous affair involving none other than his sister-in-law.
 His brother Philippe, Duc d’Orléans, had married Henriette Anne, the youngest daughter of King Charles I of England, Scotland, and Ireland.

 Her heritage allowed the Duchess of Orléans, known as Madame to her friends, to play the liaison for English affairs.
 The paternity of her first child was doubted, with rumors spreading that it was in fact the king’s child, not Philippe’s.

-Scandal followed her until death.
-In 1670, Madame died suddenly from an unspecified cause.
+Scandal followed her until end.
+In 1670, Madame passed away suddenly from an unspecified cause.
 She had been complaining about discomfort in her side for months, and on the night in question, was in considerable pain.